sunfishcode/basic-text/docs/Background.md

 The blog post ["What makes a Unicode code point safe?"] has a list of safety criteria with much in common with the plain text format here.
-Both exclude unassigned codepoints, noncharacters, private-use characters, surrogate codepoints, and most control codes.
+Both exclude unassigned scalar values, noncharacters, private-use characters, surrogate scalar values, and most control codes.
 And both require text be stable under normalization.

 The [Basic Text] format here permits format characters, whitespace characters,